SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 You write an in-out parameter by placing the ``inout`` keyword right before a parameter's type.
-An in-out parameter has a value that is passed *in* to the function, is modified by the function, and is passed back *out* of the function to replace the original value.
+An in-out parameter has a value that's passed *in* to the function, is modified by the function, and is passed back *out* of the function to replace the original value.
 For a detailed discussion of the behavior of in-out parameters